2020 AMC 12B Solutions

 23.

-How many integers are there such that whenever are complex numbers such that then the numbers are equally spaced on the unit circle in the complex plane?
+How many integers are there such that whenever are complex numbers such that and then the numbers are equally spaced on the unit circle in the complex plane?

 Solution: